CI-Connect/connect-client/README.md

 This is almost the same as for individual installation, but slightly simpler:

-    sh$ module load connect-client/0.2
+    sh$ module load connect-client

 First-time setup
 ================

-Each user of UChicago Connect must perform this setup step once before using RCC Connect for the first time.
+Each user must perform this setup step once before using the OSG Connect the first time.
 Before doing so, be sure to load the module as described above in "Using Connect Client after installation":